MCT-master/mct-master.github.io/_posts_draft/2020-07-01-GenderHCI-For-Music.md

 structures that deal with meaning, as Demirbilek and Sener (2003) explain.
 These attributes would communicate with users and can therefore never be contextually neutral.
 Vorvoreanu et al. (2019) stress, while leaning on Bardzell (2010), that attention to individual differences within genders can be emphasised by the notion of pluralism rather than universality.
-This approach supports individual differences and non-binary notions of gender identification, which can embrace also other underrepresented groups.
+Approaching the design of interfaces could support individual differences and non-binary notions of gender identification, which can embrace also other underrepresented groups.